 Stella Young was a leading disability activist.
-When she died three years ago we lost one the wittiest, sharpest and fiercest voices in the disability rights movement.
+When she died we lost one the wittiest, sharpest and fiercest voices in the disability rights movement.
 Stella has shared her own personal stories, with a raw openness and humour to force us to check our assumptions about disability and how we treat those different to us.
 Stella was fighting for a world where disability can become nothing out of the ordinary.
-Stella’s voice and writing is here to stay.
+Stella’s voice and writing are here to stay.
 Check out her articles on Autostraddle and the life-changing, viral TedTalk “I am not your inspiration”.

 5. Sylvia Rivera

-our armies are rising and we are getting stronger
+Our armies are rising and we are getting stronger

 Sylvia Rivera was born in New York City in 1951; she was of Venezuelan and Puerto Rican descent, a gay liberation, transgender activist and drag queen.
-A veteran of the 1961 Stonewall uprising, Sylvia’s story from birth is not short of hardships, but her incredible spirit rose above it all .
+A veteran of the 1961 Stonewall uprising, Sylvia’s story from birth is not short of hardships, but her incredible spirit rose above it all.
 Sylvia is most remembered as being best friends to Marsha P. Jonson, another woman who lead the 1969 Stonewall uprising.
 She is also known for her ferocious speech, at the 1973 Gay Liberation Rally, where she called out activists who failed to support transgender rights…

 I have been thrown in jail!
 I have lost my job!
 I have lost my apartment for gay liberation, and you all treat me this way?.